Fangfang-POC/react-ssr-poc/README.md

-# React18-poc
+# React-ssr-poc
-A POC to try all the new features of React 18
+A POC to try the basic features of server side rendering(SSR).